about

 hi, my name is christin hu (they/them)

-if you’d like to collaborate on a design of a game, curriculum, publication, landscape or building – or if you’d just like to say “hello,” please contact me at upinthenimbus[at]gmail.com
+If you’d like to collaborate on a design of a game, curriculum, publication, landscape or building – or if you’d just like to say “hello,” please contact me at upinthenimbus[at]gmail.com

-if you would like to hire me for writing tutoring or technical skills training services please fill out the form here.
+If you would like to hire me for writing tutoring or technical skills training services please fill out the form here.

 complete CV/Résumé, References, and additional Work Samples available upon request.